- Measuring sticks/meter sticks

 Note for teachers

-1 wheel rotation makes the robot travel approximately 17.6 cm
+- 1 wheel rotation make the robot travel approximately 17.6 cm

 - Decimal numbers are important in this exercise.
 Having a printout of a number line with decimals available will help students learn to use decimal numbers to program travel distances.
 Do not worry if you have not taught decimal numbers yet.
 Students can learn to use them quickly in this lesson.